Who are the 9 Republicans running for House speaker? Here are the candidates

 The candidates who met that deadline are Reps.
 Jack Berman, Byron Donalds, Tom Emmer, Kevin Hern, Mike Johnson, Dan Meuser, Gary Palmer, Austin Scott and Pete Sessions.

-Republicans will meet Monday evening to discuss potential candidates, with an internal vote set for Tuesday morning, according to interim Speaker Rep. Patrick McHenry.

 All of the candidates, with the exception of Reps.
-Emmer and Scott, voted to decertify the 2020 election in the hours after the Capitol Insurrection.
+Emmer and Scott, voted to decertify the 2020 election in the hours after the Capitol riot.
+Emmer, however, supported a lawsuit filed by the state of Texas in December 2020 to overturn the results of the presidential election in Georgia, Wisconsin, Pennsylvania and Michigan — all states that Trump lost.

 Here is a little bit more about the lawmakers running for speaker.